 The Millstone and the Eucharistic Miracle at Bolsena

-History of the Celebrations in Bolsena
+History of the Cult in Bolsena

 Since the 15th century, both festivities were characterized by the carrying in procession of big candles, horse racing, boat racing, wrestling contests, while since the 15th century the fair in July was considered the biggest, most important in the territory.